scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 called ``gmatplot`` is supplied with GraphTerm to provide explicit access to this plotting API.
-Another module ``gpylab`` is also provided, for *monkey patching* existing plotting code to work within GraphTerm with little or changes.
+Another module ``gpylab`` is also provided, for *monkey patching* existing plotting code to work within GraphTerm with little or no changes.
 For example, if the Python interpreter is invoked using the following command::

-   python -i gpylab.py
+   python -i $GTERM_DIR/bin/gpylab.py

 then ``pylab`` functions like ``draw``, ``figure``, and ``show`` will automatically use the Graphterm API to display inline graphics (e.g.